-The Hasan School of Business offers undergraduate degrees in accounting, business management (with an emphasis in marketing), and economics.
+The Hasan School of Business offers undergraduate degrees in accounting, business management, business management with an information technology emphasis, business management with a marketing emphasis, and economics.
 Graduates will be able to successfully compete for appropriate entry-level positions in private firms, non-profit organizations or government.
-The accounting major will prepare majors for professional careers in accounting.
-The knowledge and skills acquired with the major in business management can be used in a number of areas including human resource and operations management.
-The business management major with a specialization in marketing prepares the graduate to successfully promote and sell goods and services.
-Economics majors are particularly well prepared to enter graduate programs in business in addition to assuming entry-level positions in business firms, nonprofit organizations or government.
+The accounting major prepares majors for professional careers in accounting.
+The knowledge and skills acquired in the business management major can be used in a number of areas including human resource and operations management.
+The business management major with an emphasis in marketing prepares the graduate to successfully promote and sell goods and services.
+Economics majors are particularly well prepared to enter graduate programs in business in addition to assuming entry-level positions in business firms, non-profit organizations or government.
 The economics major also prepares the graduate for positions in banking, financial analysis, and related financial services industries.

-Note: Students planning to take professional certification exams in any field are encouraged to consult with their faculty advisor to understand any additional requirements.
+Students planning to take professional Note: certification exams in any field are encouraged to consult with their faculty advisor to understand any additional requirements.